Demographics of Honduras: Amerindian

 The Amerindian population is the largest minority group in Honduras.
 The largest Amerindian group are the Lencan people.
 These people have been living in Honduran territory since before the colonization of the Americas, developing their own societies and civilizations.
 They still have many communities across the country.
+The indigenous population would begin to decline from the mid-16th century, mainly due to the various diseases brought by the Europeans in addition to the growing mestizo population after the founding of towns and cities.
 According to the 2001 census the Amerindian population in Honduras included 381,495 people (6.3% of the total population).
 With the exception of the Lenca and the Ch'orti' they still keep their language.

 Six different Amerindian groups were counted at the 2001 census: